Blog

 The chances of surviving a heart attack are good.
 Roughly 90-97% of people survive.[4]

 In a cardiac arrest, the heart has stopped beating, and immediate intervention is needed to restart it.
-If left for longer than 5 minutes, cardiac arrest can lead to brain damage, and if left longer than 8 minutes, cardiac arrest can be fatal.[5]
+If left for longer than 5 minutes, cardiac arrest can lead to brain damage, and if left for longer than 8 minutes, cardiac arrest can be fatal.[5]

 Survival rates for cardiac arrest are much lower.
 At cardiac arrest onset, the survival rate averages 67%, plummeting by approximately 5.5% per minute without appropriate intervention, such as CPR, defibrillation, or cardiac support.[6]